vsulli/SpellCastSolver/README.md

 # CHANGES
 - option to try new ocr on a single row, single column or single square?
 - to optimize removal/insertion of words to text dictionary file, binary search?
+- how to handle adding words that already appear in the dictionary?

 * computer vision - recognize playing area
 * recognize the squares